mstocco/mariostoc.co/content/traininglog/20220206-ironman2022-29weeksout.md

 ### Tomorrow's Run Today
 Lucky me.
 Yauki sends a "let's run" text while I was on my weekly with Elliot.
 I got a green light for 40 minutes and at 1600, shoes were on and I was out the door to meet the Tuesday Night Crew on a Thursday.

 Nice and simple out and back on _The Goose_.
-I was feeling fatigue in my quads to start but after a mile or so, I fell into a nice groove @5:30/km pace.
-I am not sure how my request for 40 minutes got translated into 8km but there was a 1 km build from _Seaton_ to the top of the _Switch Bridge_.
+I was feeling fatigue in my quads to start but after a mile or so, I fell into a nice groove @5:44/km pace.

+I am not sure how my request for an easy 40 minutes got stretched to 8km and a 1 km build from _Seaton_ to the top of the _Switch Bridge_.
 First to crest the bridge but I didn't run the downhill.

 ![Run](/assets/jpg/run-20220210.jpeg)
-Having this kind of a day, swimming, biking and a run is what I am thankful for.
+Having this kind of a day, swimming, biking and a run is what **I am thankful** for.

 <!---->
 ## FRIDAY FEB 11